JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/transcript.rst

     * Add fields

 We spoke previously about failing faster.
-The switch to dataclasses gives this: if I pass a byte-string by accident, my tooling warns me, even though the tests pass:
+The switch to dataclasses gives this: if I pass a byte-string by accident, my tooling warns me, even before the tests run:

     * Change last_name in test to b'Jones'
     * Show the warning